 When to Use Salt

-- Nitrite Poisoning - The addition of one-half ounce of salt per gallon of water is beneficial in the prevention of nitrite poisoning in a newly set up tank.
-Keep in mind that scaleless fish cannot tolerate much, if any, salt.
+- Nitrite Poisoning - The addition of a one-half ounce of salt per gallon of water is beneficial in the prevention of nitrite poisoning in a newly set up tank.
+Keep in mind that scaleless fish cannot tolerate much if any, salt.

 - Parasites - Many parasites can be effectively treated with the use of salt, particularly Costia infestations.